acq4/acq4/doc/source/userGuide/calibration.rst

 7. Verify after restarting acq4 that the offsets are working correctly by repeating steps 1-4.

 8. Initial manipulator calibration
 ----------------------------------

 This procedure should be performed any time a manipulator is physically reconfigured (like if the orientation of the manipulator or headstage is adjusted), or whenever it appears that the manipulator calibrations are no longer correct.
+Before starting this procedure, it is a good idea to make sure your manipulator is securely seated in a good position such that:

+* Pipette tips can reach a large enough area in the center of the recording chamber as well as any needed cleaning wells.
+To maximize available reach, it may help to orient the manipulator such that a cleaning well is at one corner of the manipulato's x/y range, and the center of the recording chamber is at the opposite x/y range
+* The headstage should be unlikely to collide with the microscope
+* Collisions with nearby manipulators are not possible

+If your manipulator position meets these requirements, ..

 1. Run calibrations recommended by the hardware manufacturer, if needed.
     - For Sensapex uMp: